Purii/react-native-tableview-simple/README.md

 ### Cell
 The cellstyles are inspired by the native ones.
 Just like the available accessories.
+To set a fixed height you could use `contentContainerStyle`.

 | Prop  | Default | Type | Description |
 | :------------ | :---------------:| :---------------:| ---------------|